 13-nights and 12-days guided fishing

-all ground and air transportation once in Kamchatka, all meals and accommodations at Zendzur Lodge, and guided fishing.
+all ground and air transportation once in Kamchatka, all food at the camp, accommodations, and guides.

 Packages do not include: